yt-project/yt/doc/source/examining/loading_data.rst

 PyNE Data
 ---------

-`PyNE <http://pyne.io/>`_ meshes are supported by yt and cared for by Anthony Scopatz and Elliot Biondo.
+`PyNE <http://pyne.io/>`_ Hex8 meshes are supported by yt and cared for by the PyNE development team (`pyne-dev@googlegroups.com <pyne-dev%40googlegroups.com>`_).
-PyNE meshes are based on faceted geometried contained in hdf5 files (sufix ".h5m").
+PyNE meshes are based on faceted geometries contained in hdf5 files (suffix ".h5m").

 To load a pyne mesh:

 .. code-block:: python

   from pyne.mesh import Mesh
-  from pyne.dagmc import load, discretize_geom
+  from pyne.dagmc import load

   from yt.config import ytcfg; ytcfg["yt","suppressStreamLogging"] = "True"
   from yt.frontends.moab.api import PyneMoabHex8StaticOutput